These are the best coolers you can buy this summer

 Igloo Recool, $10

-One last recommendation -- if you don't want to spend more than $20 on a cooler, then you might as well not bother with cheapies like the Igloo Island Breeze and Rubbermaid Ice Chest coolers that I managed to score on sale for as little as $15.
-Neither one performed any better than a cheap Styrofoam cooler from the gas station.
+One last recommendation -- Even if you don't want to spend more than $20 on a cooler, you might as well not bother with cheapies like the Igloo Island Breeze and Rubbermaid Ice Chest coolers that I managed to score on sale for as little as $15.
+The latches and hinges felt flimsy, they both lack a drain, and neither one performed any better than a cheap Styrofoam cooler from the gas station.

-Of course, Styrofoam build-up is a big problem in landfills these days, so for an eco-friendly alternative, go with the Igloo Recool.
-Available at REI co-ops for $10 each, the Recool is a reusable cooler made from recycled tree pulp with environmentally safe additives to help it hold water and keep things cold.
-It only promises 12 hours of ice retention, and at 18 quarts, it doesn't offer room for much more than a six-pack or so -- but hey, that's still enough for a quick day trip to the beach with a buddy.
+Of course, Styrofoam buildup is a big problem in landfills these days, so for an eco-friendly alternative, go with the Igloo Recool.
+Available at an REI co-op, grocery store, super market, or gas station near you for about $10, the Recool is a reusable cooler made from recycled tree pulp with environmentally safe additives to help it hold water and keep things cold.
+It only promises 12 hours of ice retention, and at 18 quarts, it doesn't offer room for much more than six cans or so -- but hey, that's still enough for a quick day trip to the beach with a buddy.
+If a small cooler is all you need, it'll do the job.

 The Recool didn't hold the cold quite as well as Styrofoam when I tested it out, but it still performed as promised.
-Sitting in out 70-degree test lab with a small bag of ice from the gas station in it (roughly 7 pounds), the Recool was able to keep six Diet Cokes down at fridge temps for a good 15 hours.
+Sitting in our 70-degree test lab with a small bag of ice from the gas station in it (roughly 7 pounds), the Recool was able to keep six Diet Cokes down at cold temps for a good 15 hours.
 Afterward, just dump the water out and let it air dry.

+If you need something a little bigger than the Recool's 18 quarts, then you could opt for the Vericool Ohana, another eco-friendly disposable cooler that comes in a 42-quart size for just $8.
+The rub is that it's currently only available direct from Vericool's website, and you'll need to pay extra for shipping (here in Kentucky, that brought the total up to $22).

+Still, in addition to being reusable and biodegradable like the Recool, the Ohana is also recyclable (the Recool isn't because of some of the additives it uses for waterproofing).
+Vericool tells us that it's in talks to get the Ohana into retail outlets like convenience stores, grocery stores and gas stations this summer, so keep an eye out -- and rest assured that, like the Recool, the Ohana passed our tests with flying colors.

 And hey, while we're talking tests...